Halliday Reeves

 If you hold a skilled worker visa, you need written confirmation from your employer that they still require you to fill your job.

 You also need to show that you meet the minimum salary requirements.
 The amount required depends on your immigration route.
-If you are applying on the basis of a skilled worker visa, the minimum salary needed is £25,600.

 You Have The Necessary Standard Of English